electric-cloud/ec-workflow-wrapper/README.md

 OVERVIEW:

-The "WorkflowWrapper" ElectricCommander/ElectricFlow plugin provides a procedure that launches and monitors a workflow.
+The "WorkflowWrapper" CloudBees CD plugin provides a procedure that launches and monitors a workflow.

 USAGE:

-You must first install and promote the plugin (available in out/WorkflowWrapper.jar).
+You must first install and promote the plugin (available as a release).
 When you are creating a schedule or continuous integration trigger to launch a workflow, select the WorkflowWrapper plugin as the project and WorkflowWrapper as the procedure.
 You are prompted for the following parameters:
 - definition_name: Name of the workflow definition being launched.
 - definition_parameters: Parameters to starting state specified in the format passed to an ec-perl runWorkflow call.
 Required parameters to the starting state must be specified or the workflow won't be launched.
 For example:
 ```